-The Nymi SDK allows an Nymi-enabled Application (NEA) to authenticate a user.
+The Nymi SDK allows your application to authenticate a user.
 A user provides their authentication intention (intent) when they perform a Nymi Band tap.

 When a user performs a BLE tap, NES authenticates the Nymi Band by verifying cryptographic information that the Nymi Band transmits through the BLE tap.
 NES does not need to establish a Bluetooth connection to perform the cryptographic operation with the Nymi Band.